Don’t spend a fortune on your garden — you can get lots of free plants using the strategies below!

 If you’re dividing your own plants, do some reading about the variety and when it’s best to replant.
 You should water the plant well before and after dividing.
 Here’s a helpful tipsheet from the University of Minnesota Extension.
 If you’re in a warmer climate, you might find something similar from your state extension service.

-Aftercare: Expect your division to look a little droopy till it gets used to its new home.
+Caring for your free plants after transplanting: Expect your division to look a little droopy till it gets used to its new home.
 Be sure to keep it well watered and it will recover.
 After a couple seasons in your yard, you can divide it again if you want to spread it to additional areas.

 Free Plants for the More Advanced and Adventurous Gardener: